-^{}Maximum allowable is based on the 85th percentile of Usual, Customary, and Reasonable (UCR) charges, which means that 85% of dentists accept our maximum allowable as payment in full.
+\Maximum allowable is based on the 85th percentile of Usual, Customary, and Reasonable (UCR) charges, which means that 85% of fees charged for the service in the area are less than the UCR value.

-^{}Multi-year benefits may not be available in the following years.
+\\Multi-year benefits may not be available in the following years.